Club Sportivo Buenos Aires: Venues

 The first stadium was located in the Isla Maciel of Dock Sud district in Avellaneda Partido.
 In 1923 the club moved to La Boca neighborhood of Buenos Aires, in the same place where the River Plate stadium had been erected before moving to Núñez.

 The club's last location was on the corner of Alvarez Jonte and Sanabria streets in Floresta neighborhood, also in Buenos Aires.

 Notable players

 Most notable player for the club was striker Carlos Peucelle who played there from 1927 and 1930.
-He was acquired by River Plate in 1930 for $ 10,000, which was a huge amount of money by then.
+He was acquired by River Plate in 1930 for 10,000 Argentine pesos, which was a huge amount of money by then.
 Due to this transaction River Plate was nicknamed The Millionaires, which has remained as the most distinctive nickname for both the club and its supporters.

 During his run on River Plate Peucelle played 307 matches scoring 113 goals.
 He also disputed with Argentina national team the 1930 World Cup held in Uruguay.